tweedegolf/storage-abstraction/README.md

 };
 ```

-Returns a presigned url of the file.
+Returns a signed url of the file.

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

-Because the local adapter does not support presigned urls, this method behaves excactly the same as `getPublicURL`, see previous section.
+Because the local adapter does not support signed urls, this method behaves exactly the same as `getPublicURL` when using the local adapter, see previous section.

 ### getFileAsStream